Randy Larsen: Talking About Homeland Security

 Biography

 His articles have been published in the Washington Post, Wall Street Journal, USA Today, New York Post, Business Week, and Ripon Forum.
-In 2007, US News & World Report, Congressional Quarterly and the Washington Times carried lengthy profiles on Larsen’s work and his new book, OUR OWN WORST ENEMY: Asking the Right Questions About Security to Protect You, Your family and America.
+In 2007, US News & World Report, Congressional Quarterly and the Washington Times carried in-depth profiles on Larsen.
+He is a frequent guest commentator on radio and television including: CBS, NBC, ABC, CNN, BBC, NPR, Jim Lehrer News Hour, Fox News Channel, Larry King Live, Oprah and Dr. Oz.

 vertical rule